 Periodontal Plastic Procedures Grafts in Encino, CA

 Periodontal plastic surgery has experienced a significant shift toward cosmetic-related surgery to help improve smiles.
-Dr. Grasu is an expert in periodontal plastic procedures.
+Dr. Grasu & Dr. Green are experts in periodontal plastic procedures.

 A recent poll of 253 consumers conducted by the American Academy of Periodontology found the following: